opengamedata/ogd-core/src/ogd/games/BLOOM/README.md

 ### **view_unlocked**

 When a new view type is unlocked.
-TODO : renamed this event

 #### Event Data